Char-Hunt/Spa-Bot/README.md

 # Spa-Bot

- Developing and optimizing prompts to efficiently use language models (LMs) for a Spa Finder bot
+ Developing and optimizing prompts to efficiently use language models (LMs) for a business client bot

-Testing systems prompt for bot behaviors and flows
+Testing system prompt for bot behaviors and flows